Article

 7. Set up Employee Recognition Programs

-Employee milestones, both personal and professional, deserve to be recognized.
-For example, you can recognize employees for personal accomplishments or milestones (with the employee’s permission, of course) by letting their fellow staff members know when they get engaged to be married, welcome a new baby into their family (through birth or adoption), or have lost a family member.
-Their co-workers will likely want to share in the employee’s celebrations and offer their sincere condolences on the loss of a loved one.
-Employees are more than just their job functions; there is an entire work-life balance going on that employers need to understand.
+Employee milestones, both personal and professional within the organization, deserve to be recognized.
+For example, you can recognize employees for personal accomplishments or milestones (with the employee’s permission, of course) by letting their fellow workforce members know when they get engaged to be married, welcome a new baby into their family (through birth or adoption), or have lost a family member.

 screenshot of sending an employee award in the lumapps platform